 An Ambitious and enriched skill based curriculum combined with a child curiosity approach

-The communication and Language: we place a strong focus on vocabulary, oral language and language comprehension.
-We promote children's enjoyment through the love of familiar stories, rhymes, songs and books.
+We are an enriched language Pre-School we promote children's enjoyment through the love of familiar stories, rhymes, songs and books.
 Staff will have high quality interactions with children in key groups.
 Those with SEND needs will take part in attention bucket time and will have joint interaction time to build shared attention and shared thinking and are referred to SALT for extra targets that are implemented in the preschool.
-At early nurture preschool we are a language enriched provision.
+At early nurture preschool we are a language enriched provision, communication with others nurtures relationships within our Pre-School.
+We introduce key words from around the world introducing children to new key words and impalement this through a structured planning showing respect for other cultures..

 The Physical Development: